 In this paper, we study the power and limits of eliciting ordinal information in dynamic fair division.
-The value $v{i,t}$ of agent i for item t is drawn from an unknown distribution upon arrival, and the algorithm is provided, from each agent, partial ordinal information about this item, e.g., its rank relative to the past items allocated to this agent, or even just a single past item allocated to this agent.
-Under what distributional assumptions and elicitation constraints, can we simultaneously achieve qualitative fairness and efficiency?
-We answer these questions.
+The value $v{i,t}$ of agent i for item t is drawn from an unknown distribution upon arrival.
+Instead of this value, the algorithm is provided only partial ordinal information about the item, e.g., its rank relative to a subset of the past items allocated to this agent, or even just a pairwise comparison to a single previous item (a binary signal).
+Does this give up too much in an attempt to simplify elicitation?
+Or, can we learn the unknown distribution sufficiently accurately to simultaneously guarantee fairness and efficiency?

-1.1 Our Contribution
+1.1.
+Our Contribution

 We start by establishing a separation between the cardinal setting and our ordinal one.
-Pareto efficiency alone is trivial (allocate all goods to the same agent) and, in the cardinal setting, it is known that Pareto efficiency ex-post is compatible with envy-freeness with high probability (as long as agents are independent).
-We prove (Theorem 4) that in our setting, even for the case of two i.i.d. agents and any known distribution, envy-freeness with high probability is incompatible with even a very mild notion of (exact) Pareto efficiency, one-swap-Pareto efficiency, which requires that there is no beneficial one-to-one trade of items between agents (but allows for improvements via many-to-many trades of items).
+Pareto efficiency alone is trivial (allocate all goods to the same agent) and, in the cardinal setting, Pareto efficiency ex-post is compatible with envy-freeness with high probability as long as agents are independent.
+We prove in Theorem 1 that in our setting, even for the case of two i.i.d. agents and any known distribution, envy-freeness with high probability is incompatible with even a very mild notion of exact Pareto efficiency, one-swap-Pareto efficiency, which requires that there is no beneficial one-to-one trade of items between agents but allows for improvements via many-to-many trades of items.

 We proceed to give an essentially matching positive result.
-For any number of i.i.d. agents and an unknown distribution D, there exists an algorithm (Algorithm 1) that is envy-free with high probability and guarantees a $(1-\varepsilon)$ -approximation to the optimal utilitarian social welfare (the sum of utilities), for all $\varepsilon > 0$, with high probability (Theorem 5).
-When an item arrives, the algorithm learns for each agent i its relative rank compared to a subset of prior items allocated to agent i(but otherwise knows nothing about the underlying numerical valuation).
+For any number of i.i.d. agents and an unknown value distribution D, there exists an algorithm (Algorithm 1) that is envy-free with high probability and guarantees a $(1 - \varepsilon)$ -approximation to the optimal utilitarian social welfare (the sum of utilities), for all $\varepsilon > 0$, with high probability (Theorem 2).
+When an item arrives, the algorithm learns for each agent i its relative rank compared to a subset of prior items allocated to agent i, but otherwise knows nothing about the underlying numerical valuation nor the value distribution.
 Our algorithm works in epochs.
 Each epoch has an exploration/sampling phase, where each agent gets a pre-determined number of items, followed by an exploitation/ranking phase, where each fresh item is given to an agent whose empirical quantile is largest.
 The goal is to make a sublinear number of errors compared to the "ideal" algorithm that allocates each item to the agent with the highest true quantile.
-The algorithm has to balance the need for sampling, which leads to more accurate empirical quantiles. against the number of inefficient allocations made while sampling.
-A significant technical barrier is that we cannot fix a target accuracy because the underlying distribution is unknown.
-That is, for every fixed accuracy for the empirical quantiles, there exists a distribution for which this accuracy is not good enough for even a constant approximation to the optimal welfare.
+The algorithm has to balance the need for sampling, which leads to more accurate empirical quantiles, against the inefficient allocations made while sampling.
+A significant technical barrier is that we cannot fix a target accuracy with which to approximate values because the underlying distribution is unknown.
+That is, for every fixed accuracy of the empirical quantiles, there exists a distribution for which this accuracy is not good enough for even a constant approximation to the optimal welfare.
 Instead, we need to make our epochs progressively longer, thereby guaranteeing progressively better bounds.